dravalico/SocialNetwork/README.md

 ## Setup

-After running `git clone` of this repository, move to `app` folder
+After running `git clone` of this repository, move to the application folder

 ```
-cd app
+cd SocialNetwork/app
 ```

 Install all dependencies